-Imagine that you unfortunately injured one of your knees after tripping on something and that you will need to have surgery in a few weeks to repair the damage.
-You find that your local hospital has two surgeons who can repair your knee and of course you want to choose the best one.
-To make a decision as to which one of the two surgeons you want to operate on your knee, you make appointments to meet each of them.
+Imagine that you have unfortunately injured one of your knees after tripping on something and that you will need to have surgery in a few weeks to repair the damage.
+You find that your local hospital has two surgeons who can repair your knee and of course, you want to choose the best one.
+To decide as to which one of the two surgeons you want to operate on your knee, you make appointments to meet each of them.

-The first surgeon you meet wears a very nice suit and has put on a perfectly matched tie.
+The first surgeon you meet is wearing a very nice suit and has put on a perfectly matched tie.
 His hair is perfectly combed and in general, he looks great.
 You have a bit of a discussion with him and then go to see the other surgeon.

 The other surgeon looks very different from the first one.
 His suit is shabby and a bit worn out.
 His tie does not match the suit and his hair is a bit messy as well.
 Essentially he does not look as great as the first surgeon.

-My guess is that if you were in this position in real life, that you would choose the well dressed surgeon as being the best one.
+I guess that if you were in this position in real life, you would choose the well-dressed surgeon as being the best one to operate on your knee.
 This however would be an illogical choice, as the way a surgeon dresses has nothing to do with how good his surgical skills are.
 In fact, it may even be possible that the surgeon who is overly worried about his appearance may be really bad at how he performs surgery!
-Instead of relying on the appearance, perhaps a better way to work out which surgeon is better would be to ask the surgeons for their success rate and maybe check online reviews about them.
+Instead of relying on appearance, perhaps a better way to work out which surgeon is better would be to ask the surgeons for their success rate and maybe check online reviews about them.

 However, when John stays at the hotel run by the car company, he discovers, to his great disappointment, that the hotel is being run very poorly.
 His room in the hotel is dark, the bed is very uncomfortable, and even the food is very ordinary.
-When booking the hotel room, the halo effect type of thinking had made John wrongly assume that a company that makes good cars will also run hotels well, when in reality, making cars and running hotels are very different things.
+When booking the hotel room, John’s brain did the halo effect type of illogical thinking which made him wrongly assume that a company that makes good cars will also run hotels well, when in reality, making cars and running hotels are very different things.

-As you have seen in the above examples, the halo effect type of stupid thinking can cause one to make wrong decisions.
-When assessing a person, use only criteria that are relevant to what you are assessing.
+As you have seen in the above examples, the halo effect can cause one to make incorrect decisions.
+When making an assessment of something, make sure to use only criteria that are relevant to what you are assessing.